firasuke/awesome/README.md

 musl libc, the LLVM tool chain and a mostly (Net)BSD-derived userland
 - [Aboriginal Linux](http://landley.net/aboriginal/): A shell script that builds the smallest/simplest linux system capable of rebuilding itself from source code
-- [Abyss OS](https://github.com/abyss-os): A modern take on the “just enough OS” paradigm, with a focus on modern components (LLVM, musl) and flexibility
 - [Adelie Linux](https://www.adelielinux.org): A Free, Libre operating environment based on the Linux kernel
 - [agunix](